metcalfc/gh-refme/README.md

 These tests ensure that:
 - Basic functionality works as expected
+- Branch references and short hashes are handled correctly
 - Edge cases are handled properly
 - The script is secure against common shell script vulnerabilities
 - Best practices are followed